 What Is Happening With Your Postpartum Body?

-Honestly, there’s a lot going on with your postpartum body.
-Ranging from vaginal bleeding, which let’s be honest is not fun, to your boobs continuing to grow, we’ll talk about it all here.
-I know most of these things can seem confusing or even scary, but what is happening in your postpartum body is absolutely normal!
+A lot is going on with your postpartum body.
+Ranging from vaginal bleeding (which, let’s be honest, is not fun) to your boobs continuing to grow, we’ll talk about it all here.
+I know most of these things can seem confusing or even scary, but what is happening in your postpartum body is normal!

 Regardless of whether you deliver vaginally or by a C-section, you will experience vaginal bleeding for up to six weeks.
-The first 1-2 weeks the bleeding will be heavier, approximately like a heavy period.
-You will likely continue to have some amount of bleeding or spotting for up to 6 weeks postpartum.
-Sometimes longer if you are breastfeeding exclusively.
-Exercise and intercourse can stimulate the bleeding to be slightly more during this time as well.
-So don’t be alarmed if you went a few days without any bleeding and it starts again after exercise.
+The bleeding will be heavier in the first one to two weeks, approximately like a heavy period.
+You will likely continue to have some amount of bleeding or spotting for up to six weeks postpartum.
+Sometimes, it is longer if you are breastfeeding exclusively.1,2 Exercise and intercourse can stimulate the bleeding to be slightly more during this time as well.1,3 So, don’t be alarmed if you go a few days without any bleeding and it starts again after exercise.

-If you delivered vaginally, or even if you had a C-section but were in labor for any amount of time, it is likely that your vagina is swollen and sore — regardless of having a laceration.
-I often advise new moms not to look down there for at least a week after delivery as sometimes the swelling can be significant.
-If you had a laceration, the soreness and tenderness may last longer.
-Using ice packs at the perineum can help reduce the swelling quicker.
-Using a numbing spray such as Dermoplast can provide additional comfort while you are healing.
-Some women need to carry a pillow with them to sit on for the next few couple of weeks after delivery because of the soreness.
+If you delivered vaginally, or even if you had a C-section but were in labor for any amount of time, your vagina is likely swollen and sore — regardless of having a laceration.
+I often advise new moms not to look down there for at least a week after delivery, as sometimes the swelling can be significant.
+If you had a laceration, the soreness and tenderness might last longer.9 Using ice packs at the perineum can help reduce the swelling quicker.
+You can also ask your doctor about using a numbing spray such as Dermoplast, which can provide additional comfort while healing.
+Some women need to carry a pillow to sit on for a few weeks after delivery because of soreness.10

-One of the biggest changes to your body during and after pregnancy involves major fluid shifts.
-During pregnancy, the fluid circulating in your blood stream increases by up to 50% in order to supply the needed blood to the uterus and developing fetus.
-After delivery, the uterus doesn’t need all this fluid anymore so the fluid begins to collect in other places such as your legs, ankles, hands, and face.
-This explains why many women notice their swelling getting worse after delivery.
+One of the most significant changes to your body during and after pregnancy involves major fluid shifts.
+During pregnancy, the fluid circulating in your bloodstream increases by up to 50% to supply the needed blood to the uterus and the developing fetus.11,12,13 After delivery, the uterus no longer needs this fluid, so the fluid begins to collect in other places, such as your legs, ankles, hands, and face.6,13,14 This explains why many women notice their swelling getting worse after delivery.

-After a few days, you will notice that you will be urinating larger quantities as your body works to get rid of all the excess fluid.
-Call your doctor if your swelling is worse on one side than the other, associated with fever, tenderness to touch, redness or shortness of breath.
-These can be signs of a blood clot.
-Significant swelling can also be associated with preeclampsia, so it is important to notify your provider if you also have elevated blood pressure, headache or visual disturbances.
+After a few days, you will be urinating in larger quantities as your body works to get rid of all the excess fluid.13 Call your doctor if your swelling is worse on one side than the other or if you have a fever, tenderness to the touch, redness, or shortness of breath.
+These can be signs of a blood clot.15 Significant swelling can also be associated with preeclampsia, so it is important to notify your provider if you also have elevated blood pressure, headache, or visual disturbances.16

-During pregnancy, your breasts start to enlarge and prepare for baby.
-However, after birth, the enlargement continues.
-After your milk comes in (typically 1-3 days after delivery), you will notice your breasts getting larger and firmer.
-It is important to either nurse or pump every couple of hours to keep the breasts from becoming engorged.
-Engorgement can cause mild tenderness, redness and a low-grade fever.
+During pregnancy, your breasts start to enlarge and prepare for baby.17 However, after birth, the enlargement continues.
+After your milk comes in (typically one to three days after delivery), you will notice your breasts getting larger and firmer.6,13,14 It is important to either nurse or pump every couple of hours to keep the breasts from becoming engorged.18 Engorgement can cause mild tenderness, redness, and a low-grade fever.
 However, mastitis develops when you have significant redness, sometimes purulent discharge, and painful breasts.
-Sometimes lumps can form which have the potential to form into abscesses.
-It is important to catch mastitis early to avoid admission to the hospital for IV antibiotics or even a surgical procedure.
+Sometimes, lumps can form, which have the potential to form into abscesses.13,19,20 It is crucial to catch mastitis early to avoid admission to the hospital for IV antibiotics or even a surgical procedure.

-Your hair likely became full and vibrant during pregnancy secondary to the hormones.
-Unfortunately, the majority of women experience some degree of hair loss in the first 6 months after delivery.
-The good news is, even though it may seem like your hair is coming out in chunks in the shower, you won’t go completely bald.
-Most women return to their normal hair thickness by baby’s first birthday.
+Your hair likely became full and vibrant during pregnancy, secondary to the hormones.10 Unfortunately, the majority of women experience some degree of hair loss in the first five to six months after delivery.6,10,21 The good news is that even though it may seem like your hair is coming out in chunks in the shower, you won’t go completely bald.
+Most women return to their usual hair thickness by baby’s first birthday.22

 The combination of pelvic soreness, fluid shifts after birth, and pain medications can cause significant constipation after delivery.
-Many women are too scared to strain to have a bowel movement because of the vaginal soreness and pain after delivery.
-Staying well hydrated and eating a diet high in fiber is important to prevent the constipation.
-Many women find using a stool softener useful, and makes it much less scary to have a bowel movement.
-Stool softeners such as Colace or Miralax are the most commonly recommended.
-These only soften the stool rather than causing you to have a bowel movement.
+Many women feel too scared to strain to have a bowel movement because of vaginal soreness and pain after delivery.
+Staying well-hydrated and eating a diet high in fiber is important to prevent constipation.10,13 Many women find that a stool softener is useful and makes it much less scary to have a bowel movement.10 Stool softeners such as Colace or Miralax are the most commonly recommended.
+These only soften the stool rather than causing you to have a bowel movement.23